Frequently Asked Questions

 - Encourage your part-time and non-funded students to participate in GSO.
 This offers them a greater chance to be part of the BGSU community, become more familiar with BGSU campus and various service offices, and to meet other graduate students.

 - Work with incoming students to ensure they complete their GSO requirements during the semester in which they receive their first assistantship contract to ensure they receive the training needed to meet the needs for their assistantship assignments.

 - Be on hand as much as possible during the August Program and particularly during any departmental programming activities that require your attendance.

-The Development Leader (DL) is usually a second year graduate student nominated or appointed by the student’s department.
-This graduate student serves as the primary liaison between their department, their incoming student, and the GSO staff.
+The Development Leader (DL) is usually a second year or continuing graduate student nominated or appointed by the student’s department.
+This graduate student serves as the primary liaison between their department, their incoming students, and the GSO staff.
 The DL is responsible for working with their graduate coordinator to develop a schedule of department-specific programming to be offered during the August Program.
 This departmental program is offered in conjunction with the GSO sessions.
 The combination of these elements helps students quickly become familiar with their new surroundings, their role and responsibilities as graduate assistants, and as members of the BGSU community.